-Crocin and safranal in saffron inhibit the growth of tumor in the body through their anti-carcinogenic and anti-mutagenic properties.
-The carotenoids in saffron possess chemo preventive properties against colon, liver and ovarian cancer.
+Crocin and safranal in saffron inhibit the growth of tumors in the body through their anti-carcinogenic and anti-mutagenic properties.
+The carotenoids in American Saffron possess chemopreventive properties against colon, liver, and ovarian cancer.

 Though uncommon some people might experience reactions like dry mouth, anxiety, dizziness, drowsiness, nausea, change in appetite, and headache.

 In huge doses is UNSAFE and can cause poisoning, yellowing of the skin, eyes, and mucous membranes; vomiting; dizziness; bloody diarrhea; bleeding from the nose, lips, and eyelids; numbness; and other serious side effects.
 Doses of 12-20 grams can cause death.